SCIInstitute/ShapeWorks/docs/deep-learning/deep-ssm.md

 ## Using the DeepSSM Python Package

-The ShapeWorks DeepSSM package, `DeepSSMUtils`, is installed with the rest of the ShapeWorks Anaconda environment using `install_shapeworks`.

-!!! danger "Activate shapeworks environment"
-    Each time you use ShapeWorks and/or its Python packages, you must first activate its environment using the `conda activate shapeworks` command on the terminal.
+The ShapeWorks DeepSSM package, `DeepSSMUtils`, ships inside ShapeWorks' bundled Python environment.
+Run your scripts with the `swpython` wrapper (installed alongside Studio) and the package is importable directly.
+PyTorch is installed on demand the first time you use DeepSSM — see [PyTorch GPU Support](pytorch-gpu.md) for details.

-To use the `DeepSSMUtils` package, make sure you have the shapeworks conda environment is activated and add the following import to your Python code:
+To use the `DeepSSMUtils` package, run your script with `swpython` and add the following import to your Python code:

 ```python
 import DeepSSMUtils